• Skip to primary navigation

 Notes

-• Use your favorite pancake mix, my 2 favorites are Bob's Red Mill pancake mix & Kodiak Cakes mix.
+• Make Pancakes for One (double it!) or use your favorite pancake mix, my 2 favorites are Bob's Red Mill pancake mix & Kodiak Cakes mix.

 • Dark brown sugar has a lot of sweet molasses flavor which is great for this recipe.
 Use dark brown sugar if you have it!